PRIVATE LIVES © NC Aventales AG 1930

 CAST AND PRODUCTION TEAM

 Belinda Cornish (Amanda Prynne) Belinda was a Co-Artistic Producer with Teatro from 2020 through 2023.
-She made her company debut in A Grand Time in the Rapids in 2005, and has subsequently been seen in Witness to a Conga, The Exquisite Hour, Vidalia, and most recently Evelyn Strange.
-Her directing credits with the company include Fever Land, A Grand Time in the Rapids (2022 revival) and The Oculist’s Holiday, as well as the three online streaming offerings in Teatro’s 2021 season- Lost Lemoine Parts 1 and 2, and A Fit, Happy Life.
+She made her company debut in A Grand Time in the Rapids in 2005, and has subsequently been seen in Witness to a Conga, The Exquisite Hour, Vidalia, and Evelyn Strange.
+Her directing credits with the company include Fever Land, A Grand Time in the Rapids (2022 revival) and The Oculist’s Holiday, plus the three online streaming offerings in the 2021 season- Lost Lemoine Parts 1 and 2, and A Fit, Happy Life.
 Belinda has appeared frequently with the Freewill Shakespeare Festival and The Mayfield Dinner Theatre, and she’s been in both versions of A Christmas Carol at the Citadel and in Peter Pan Goes Wrong, which also played at the Arts Club Theatre in Vancouver.
-With her own company, the Varscona-based Bright Young Things, she produced and appeared in No Exit, The Real Inspector Hound, Our Man in Havana, and The Bald Soprano.
-Belinda has won two Sterling Awards for playwriting: for Little Elephants at Shadow Theatre, and Category E with The Maggie Tree.
+With her own company Bright Young Things, she produced and appeared in No Exit, The Real Inspector Hound, Our Man in Havana, and The Bald Soprano.
+Belinda has won two Sterling Awards for playwriting- for Little Elephants at Shadow Theatre, and Category E with The Maggie Tree.
 Her adaptation of Todd Babiak’s novel The Garneau Block premiered at the Citadel in the fall of 2021 and her play Hiraeth played at the Varscona shortly thereafter.
+She’ll be back with Teatro next season to direct The Odd Couple.

 Garett Ross (Victor Prynne) Garett made his Teatro debut in I Heard About Your Murder in 2017 and returned for Fever Land in 2021.
 He’s a graduate of both Grant MacEwan Theatre Arts and the University of Alberta’s BFA program, and has been working professionally in Edmonton Theatre for over 25 years.
 His recent credits include the Citadel’s The Sound of Music, Pride and Prejudice, and Jane Eyre, Shadow Theatre’s Outside Mullingar, and Catalyst Theatre’s Nevermore, seen across Canada as well as in the UK and off-Broadway in New York.
 Garett has also appeared at The Mayfield Dinner Theatre in Hairspray, Chicago, and Shear Madness.
 He has numerous Fringe credits, including Wilder and Wilder in 2015, and his Sterling Award-winning turns in the Plain Janes’ It’s a Bird, It’s a Plane, It’s Superman! and A New Brain.
 Garett has also been the Varscona Theatre’s Front of House Manager since 2021.